This seminar will explore the complexity of heritage and memory theory departing from an exceptional case study: the city of Rome.Deel deze pagina

 This year the seminar will be hosted at the Royal Netherlands Institute in Rome (KNIR) and explore the complexity of heritage and memory theory departing from an exceptional case study: the city of Rome.
 Traumatic events of the XXth century in fact have generated narratives, monuments and sites that express multiple visions of the past, often conflicting, contributing to the formation of an impressive and ‘difficult heritage’: from the fascist city to the narratives about Nazi violence during the German occupation of the city, from the controversial traces of Italian colonialism to the painful memories of terrorism in the seventies.
 The memoryscape of Rome represents therefore a privileged point of observation both to critically examine the mediation of collective memories and to reflect on methodological issues.

-- dr. Ihab Saloul (University of Amsterdam)
+- Prof. dr. Ihab Saloul (University of Amsterdam)

 - dr. Maria Bonaria Urban (KNIR, Rome)

 - Prof. dr. Jan Willem van Henten (University of Amsterdam)

 The Heritage and Memory Theory Seminar will include three preparatory sessions which will take place in Amsterdam on the following dates (13 May, 20 May & 27 May 2022).
 After that the seminar will be hosted at the Royal Netherlands Institute in Rome (KNIR) between 30 May – 7 June 2022.
 The seminar period in Rome will include lectures, on-site analysis and discussions.
 Each participant will also deliver an oral presentation either at the institute or in situ on a topic of her/his choice.
 In preparation students will be given theoretical texts to read; a full list of literature will be provided in advance.
 All participants are expected to: